 Elli Varas, Director of Artistic Operations

-Elli Varas began working with Festival in 2008.
-Prior to her time in Vail, she served as the Director of Operations for the Capitol Theater in Macon, Georgia.
-Elli holds a Masters degree in Arts Administration from Florida State University's College of Music, and a Bachelor of Music Performance degree from the University of Denver, Lamont School of Music.
-Although her academic and professional background is centered around classical music, she is a big fan of traditional bluegrass, and loves playing the five-string banjo.
-Elli lives just outside of Boulder, CO with her son and their two crazy dogs.
+Elli Varas - Director of Artistic Operations - began working with the Bravo!
+Vail Festival in 2008.
+Prior to her time in Vail, she directed operations for the Capitol Theater in Macon, Georgia.
+Elli holds a Masters Degree in Arts Administration from Florida State University's College of Music, and a Bachelor of Music Performance degree from the University of Denver.
+Elli lives just outside of Boulder, CO with her family and enjoys playing bluegrass and the great Colorado outdoors.